alessandro-ricci-16/Don-tStopMeNow/Documents/GameDesignDocument.md

 ## Overview ##

-Game genre: 2D platformer, puzzle
+Game genre: 2D platformer, (puzzle)

 The game will contain a series of short levels organized by themed sections.
-Levels will alternate between more frenetic and fast-paced platformer sequences and calmer more puzzle-like levels.
+Most levels will be platformer-like, with simple puzzles where the introduced mechanics allow for it.

 Platforms: PC, possibly mobile